-BMW has increased its popular R nineT range unveiling a new stripped-down Racer roadster with single rounded instrument pod and bubble-faired Pure classic with double round instruments.
+BMW has increased its popular R nineT range unveiling a new bubble-faired Racer roadster with double-pod instruments and naked Pure classic with single-pod instruments.

 The bikes, unveiled at the INTERMOT motorcycle show in Cologne, join the standard R nineT launched in 2013 and the R nineT Scrambler which has just arrived in Australia.